osu-eesc/cms-docs/user-guide/docs/content-types/project-material.md

 The edit screen for a project supporting material has the following fields:

-  - **Associated Project**: the project that the material supports.
+  - **Associated Project (required)**: the project that the material supports.
 This is necessary because a content team may contain more than one Project.

     ![Choose Associated Project Screenshot](../images/associated-project.png)

-  - **Type**: the type of material.
+  - **Type (required)**: the type of material.
 This is used for informational or organizational purposes only, and isn’t seen by the public.
   - **Content**: the main text that shows on the Material’s page
   - **Page Sections**: additional content that shows on the Material’s page (see [Page Sections](../using-site.md#page-sections) for more information).
 The following types of sections are available to add to the page:
     - **Button Link**: a link styled as an orange button